RADx High Performance Tests - RADx Tech High Performance Tests

 - Ability to work with/adapt to rapidly changing variants and be multiplexed and/or adapted for multiple pathogens/diseases

 - Experience, resources, and commitment of the team and applicant organization

-There will be a rolling submission and selection period beginning on September 20, 2022 that is currently planned to continue until October 14, 2022.
+There will be a rolling submission and selection period beginning on September 20, 2022 that has been extended until October 31, 2022.